Training structure

 Faculty of Science

-The main points covered were the concept of sea level, the sedimentary recording of sea level variations, the notion of deposition sequences, the origin of sequences, sequence recognition and fields of application (basin/reservoir architecture, reservoir prediction).
+Key points covered: the concept of sea level, sedimentary records of sea level variations, the notion of deposit sequences, the origin of sequences, sequence recognition, and areas of application (basin/reservoir architecture, reservoir prediction).

 ECTS